Korky the Cat: History

 After 1984, Korky still continued inside the comic, however, and a picture of him remained next to the Dandy logo until 1998.
 When Robert Nixon took over drawing in the Dandy issue dated 1 November 1986, some changes were made.
 Korky, whose look had remained virtually the same since the 1940s, now looked noticeably different, particularly in the case of his eyes (though the picture of him next to the Dandy logo was never changed).
 The focus of the strip also switched more to the Kits, who had been promoted from their originally minor role.
 So much so, that at one point the strip had been renamed Korky the Cat and the Kits.

 When Nixon went into semi retirement at the beginning of 1999 (relinquishing Beryl the Peril at the same time) several different artists took up the pen, including David Sutherland (who drew both The Bash Street Kids from The Beano, and Dennis the Menace) at first, Steve Bright, Lesley Reavey, Anthony Caluori, and Dave Windett later on (who introduced a mouse called Squeak and his friends to the cast), and, by 2003, Henry Davies, who was creating hybrid strips from Charles Grigg's classic Korky strips and new elements drawn by Davies.

 By 2004, though, the popularity of Korky with readers had significantly dropped.
 In that year's readers poll, Korky had failed to receive a single vote, either as a favourite character, or a least favourite.
 With this in mind, it was decided to retire the character after almost 70 years.
 His apparent last appearance was in issue 3294, dated 8 January 2005, in which, possibly hinting at his unpopularity, he turned up at a school reunion and found that no one knew who he was.

 However, on 21 September 2005, it was announced on the Dandy website that Korky was to return in December with a new artist and in new adventures.
-Quite why the Dandy staff decided to over-rule the decision to retire him is unclear, but most likely apathy from fans brought about this change.
 Korky returned from issue 3338, dated 19 November 2005, this time being drawn by Andrew Painter on computer.
-The strip was again dropped when the Dandy was re-branded into the magazine-themed "Dandy Xtreme".
+The strip was again dropped when the Dandy was re-branded into the magazine-themed Dandy Xtreme.
 Korky returned again in the Dandy Xtreme Holiday Special, drawn by new Bananaman artist C. McGhie.
-As of July 2010, reprints of Korky strips by Nixon are appearing in the Dandy Xtreme.

 The Dandy was relaunched on 27 October 2010 with Phil Corbett taking over as the Korky artist.
-Corbett's Korky is squatter than previous incarnations of the cat with dark blue fur rather than black.
-The trademark red nose, green eyes and fluffy white belly remain the same.
+The comic folded in 2012, but D.C.
+Thompson continues to publish The Dandy Annual, featuring Korky.